elasticdeeplearning/edl/doc/ROADMAP.md

 - Features above will be released

 ## 2020-12
-- More Application on EDL
+- More Applications on EDL
 - More machine learning tools integrated.